wenceorg/phys52015/site/content/coursework.md

 {{< hint info >}}

-The Gauss-Seidel iteration is order-dependent, so when you run in parallel you will not obtain exactly the same answers _even with a correct implementation_.
+The Gauss-Seidel iteration is order-dependent, so if you change the iteration order you will not obtain exactly the same answers _even with a correct implementation_.

 {{< /hint >}}